-- Modification(s) of the research protocol or procedures, - Modification(s) of the consent process or consent form or information disclosed 0 during the consent process, - Providing additional information to current research subjects, required when such information may relate to their willingness to continue participation in the research, - Providing additional information to past research subjects, 0 - Requiring current subjects to reconsent to participate, 0 - Requiring additional follow-up/monitoring for current and/or past research subjects, 0 - Monitoring of the research including audits or consent process, 0 - Education or mentoring for the investigator, sub-investigators and/or research staff, 0 - Modification of the continuing review schedule or additional reporting, 0 - Placing limitations on the investigator's research activities or use of research data.
-0 - Suspending or terminating the research, 0 - Referral to other organizational entities or appropriate review process, e.g., 0 noncompliance, medical peer review. - For changes implemented without prior IRB review to eliminate an apparent 0 immediate hazard to research subject(s) the IRB will consider whether each change was consistent with ensuring the subjects' welfare.
+- Modification(s) of the research protocol or procedures; - Modification(s) of the consent process or consent form or information disclosed during the consent process; - Providing additional information to current research subjects, required when such information may relate to their willingness to continue participation in the research; - Providing additional information to past research subjects;

+- Requiring current subjects to reconsent to participate; - Requiring additional follow-up/monitoring for current and/or past research subjects; - Monitoring of the research including audits or consent process; - o Education or mentoring for the investigator, sub-investigators and/or research staff; - Modification of the continuing review schedule or additional reporting; - Placing limitations on the investigator's research activities or use of research data; - Suspending or terminating the research; - Referral to other organizational entities or appropriate review process, e.g., noncompliance, medical peer review. - For changes implemented without prior IRB review to eliminate an apparent immediate hazard to research subject(s) the IRB will consider whether each change was consistent with ensuring the subjects' welfare.

 The IRB's determination and action(s), including votes taken, will be recorded in the meeting minutes.
 The requirements for quorum and majority apply.
-Pls will be notified in MLH IRB Policy and Procedure Manual writing of the IRB determinations and actions after IRB review.
+PIs will be notified in writing of the IRB determinations and actions after IRB review.